 - In some cases, social security (meant, in this context, to encompass social assistance) is treated as a duty directly imposed upon the State.
 These provisions affirm a duty of the State to take action, for example to ensure the social security or health of citizens, organize the social security system or protect families or vulnerable groups but do not create individual entitlements.
 One example of this approach is found in article 34 of the Constitution of Saudi Arabia: "The State guarantees the rights of the citizen and his family in cases of emergency, illness and disability, and in old age; it supports the system of social security and encourages institutions and individuals to contribute in acts of charity."
-The Constitution of Ghana (1996) Art 37, (6) (b) requires the State to provide "social assistance to the aged such as will enable them to maintain a decent standard of living". - Some affirm an individual right to social security social protection, social assistance or health.
-Article 43 of the Constitution of Kenya (2010) recognizes the right of every person to social security and that the State shall provide appropriate social security to persons who are unable to support themselves and their dependants.23. confers an individual right to social security and imposes a duty on the State to fulfil the rights, but it nevertheless qualifies the duty by only requiring the State to progressively realize the right within its available resources.
+The Constitution of Ghana (1996) Art 37, (6) (b) requires the State to provide "social assistance to the aged such as will enable them to maintain a decent standard of living". - Some affirm an individual right to social security, social protection, social assistance or health.
+Article 43 of the Constitution of Kenya (2010) recognizes the right of every person to social security and that the State shall provide appropriate social security to persons who are unable to support themselves and their dependants.
+The Constitution of South Africa confers an individual right to social security and imposes a duty on the State to fulfil the rights, but it nevertheless qualifies the duty by only requiring the State to progressively realize the right within its available resources.

 The most comprehensive constitutional protection of social security and social assistance in Southern Africa undoubtedly comes from South Africa.
-In the chapter dealing with the Bill of Rights, the South African Constitution grants everyone certain fundamental rights, and expects the State to respect, protect, promote and fulfil those rights (section 7(2)).
 The Constitution grants to everyone '[t]he right to have access to social security, including, if they are unable to support themselves and their dependents, appropriate social assistance' (section 27(1)(c)), and obliges the State to implement appropriate measures: 'The state must take reasonable legislative and other measures, within its available resources, to achieve the progressive realization of each of these rights' (section 27(2)).